hanslmayr/hanslmayr.github.io/_pages/funding.md

 author_profile: true
 ---

-### Our research has been made possible by the followong funding agencies which either support us currently, or have supported us in the past.
+### Our research has been made possible by the following funding agencies which either support us currently, or have supported us in the past.
 <br>

 ## Deutsche Forschungsgemeinsschaft, Germany